schwayweb/dev123/README.md

-# Javascript - Advanced Console Log for developers ( tested only in Google Chrome )
+# Javascript - Advanced Console Log for developers
+This library is tested only in Google Chrome.

 ## Description
 Hide console logs, save your logs by categories/period, protect your logs by setup a password.